-The General meeting granted all powers to the Board of Directors, with the right to sub-delegate as defined by Article L.225-209, paragraph 3, of the French Commercial Code, in order to decide on how to implement this authorization and set the terms thereof, in particular to adjust the aforementioned purchase price in the case of transactions that alter shareholder's equity, the capital stock or the par value of the shares, place all orders on the stock exchange, sign all agreements, complete all declarations and formalities, and generally do everything necessary.
+The General meeting would grant all powers to the Board of Directors, with the right to sub-delegate as defined by Article L.225-209, paragraph 3, of the French Commercial Code, in order to decide on how to implement this authorization and set the terms thereof, in particular to adjust the aforementioned purchase price in the case of transactions that alter shareholder's equity, the capital stock or the par value of the shares, place all orders on the stock exchange, sign all agreements, complete all declarations and formalities, and generally do everything necessary.

-Moreover, the Combined general meeting of September 10, 2021 authorized the Board of Directors to reduce the share capital through one or more operations, over a period of 18 months, in the proportions and at the times it deems fit, through the cancelation of all or part of the shares purchased by the Company under any share buyback programs within the limit of 10% of the share capital per 24-month period.
+Moreover, the Combined general meeting of September 12, 2024 would also be asked to authorize the Board of Directors to reduce the share capital through one or more operations, over a period of 18 months, in the proportions and at the times it deems fit, through the cancelation of all or part of the shares purchased by the Company under any share buyback programs within the limit of 10% of the share capital per 24-month period.